 Traveling until retirement

-Your cars go sunny places, snowy places, into the ocean, you name it.
+Your cars go to sunny places, snowy places, into the ocean, you name it.
 They are quite tough little things!
 Are you ever afraid of them going rusty in these various harsh climate conditions you put them through?

 What are the most dramatic adventures you brought them through, or plan to?

 Well, I lost one of my big VW vans into the sea in Spain a few years ago.
 A big wave came by and surprised me and took the car away.
 It was early in the year, in February, but I ran after it and had water to my waist.
 I never managed to find the car again.
-The next day I went to the store where I originally bought it, and the salesman had the exact same one there, so I bought it again, and got a discount.
+The next day I went to the store where I originally bought it, and the salesman had the exact same one there, so I bought it again and got a discount.

-Vintage toy cars awake a child
+Vintage toy cars wake a child

 Your photographs obviously play with our perspectives, but also with nostalgia.
 What are the ideas you are trying to push with this work?